MackHeller/project-team-24-public/deliverables/iteration-02.review.md

 - Drag and drop features were implemented.
 Gates can be cloned from a "model" gate and dragged and dropped anywhere on the map, Wires can be used to connect gates, and gates have areas in which placed wires can be detected.
 - The logic and back-end implementation was completed.
 The Appropriate interfaces were created and the necessary logic was implemented.
-- Level serialization and deserialzation was completed. made use of JSON to save levels locally.
+- Level serialization and deserialzation was completed.
+Made use of JSON to save levels locally.
 - integrated the front-end with the back-end.

 Goals/tasks that were planned but not met/completed: